 Yesterday, we celebrated again as Daniel turned three.
 He is still the same wonderful little boy; beautiful, active and growing so big!
 Hearing him laugh and attempting to say a few words warms my heart beyond measure.
 Seeing the happiness on his face makes it all worth it.
 It makes me want to keep going, keep pushing, to help him be the best Daniel he can be.

 I am unsure what the future holds for my son.
-He responds well to all his therapies but I know that he will always be a little different.
+He responds well to all his therapies including aba therapy but I know that he will always be a little different.
 I know the best thing I can do for him is to give him what he needs: kind, loving and respectful parenting.

 Amy is a stay-at-home Mom to two little boys who loves sewing, scrapbooking, cooking and gardening.
 She is a member of Baton Rouge Attachment Parenting group and volunteers her time as a breastfeeding peer counselor.